craftcms/docs/docs/getting-started-tutorial/README.md

 ## What We’re Going to Do

-We’re going to get Craft CMS running in a local environment, create a blog from scratch, and look at a few ways you might launch the site publicly.
+We’re going to get Craft CMS running in a local environment and create a simple blog from scratch.
 All you’ll need is yourself, your computer, and a healthy sense of adventure.

 ### Table of Contents